Disclaimer: Our videos use a synthetic voice, so we can bring more to you. No AI is used otherwise.

 - Select a Type: This determines whether the Transactions you record under this Category represent income or expenses.

 - Select a Default Fund: This is the Fund that is preselected when adding a Transaction to the Category.
-You can leave this blank and any transactions associated with this Category will default to the General Fund,
+You can leave this blank and any transactions associated to this Category will default to the General Fund,

-Add Accounts
+Step 3: Add Financial Accounts

 -